phoenix-rtos/phoenix-rtos-doc/utils/psh-applets/nc.md

 # nc

-`nc` is a `psh` applet related with networking.
-It allows for managing TCP and UDP connections, and sending data through them.
+`nc` is a `psh` applet related to networking.
+It allows for managing TCP and UDP connections and sending data through them.

 ---